I’m having a great time watching Virtual YouTubers do their way in entertaining us especially in the time where we’re expected to always stay home.

 - Secure your Mobile PIN and don’t share it to anyone.
 The “P” in PIN does not mean “Public.”

 - Don’t save your login details in your phone.
-Remember your login details by heart.
+Remember your login details by mind and by heart.

 - Lastly, it’s absolutely your responsibility to take care of your online accounts.
 With proper care for your smartphone, online and eWallet accounts, you can rest assured that you won’t get your cash and your logins stolen.